wardere83/Bulle-Cloud/README.md

 ## License

-NXTscape is open source under the [AGPL-3.0 license](LICENSE).
+BrowserOS is open source under the [AGPL-3.0 license](LICENSE).

 ---

 <p align="center">
-Built with ❤️ by the NXTscape team.
+Built with ❤️ from San Francisco.
 Inspired by <a href="https://github.com/browser-use/browser-use">browser-use</a>, <a href="https://github.com/browserbase/stagehand">Stagehand</a>, <a href="https://github.com/nanobrowser/nanobrowser">Nanobrowser</a> and of course only possible because of <a href="https://github.com/chromium/chromium">Chromium</a>.
 </p>